-USC DAVIS: Hi Maribeth.
+USC Leonard Davis: Hi Maribeth.
 Could you describe the work of ALFA?

 MARIBETH BERSANI: The Assisted Living Federation of America (ALFA) was founded in 1990 to serve as the voice for providers of senior living communities and the seniors and families those communities serve.
 Advocacy is an essential component of ALFA’s public policy program.

 How would you describe your work?

 As the Senior Vice President for Public Policy, I help ALFA and our members champion consumer-driven public policy to promote choice, independence, dignity and quality of life for America’s seniors.
 We serve as a resource to elected officials and policy makers at the federal and state level, and help educate and inform them about senior living.

 What made you choose the USC Leonard Davis School?

 When I was a senior in high school my grandmother with diabetes had to have her leg amputated.
 She went to a nursing home for rehabilitation services.
 I had never been in a nursing home before but after that first exposure I decided I wanted to help the seniors living in nursing homes.
 I volunteered my senior year and then worked at the nursing home in the activities department during my summer vacations.
 My undergraduate degree was in psychology but my college had recently started offering courses on aging.
 Paul Kershner from USC Leonard Davis School of Gerontology came to speak to our class.
 I knew I wanted to study gerontology and quite frankly at the time (1976) there were only a few schools that offered the degree.
 USC had the master-level degree and that is what I wanted.

 How did you learn about your current position?